TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 - **Combines several sensors into one report.** Point it at all your Battery Sentinel sensors (or all your Entity Sentinel sensors) and a single notification covers them all.
 - **De-duplicates an item flagged by two sensors.** If overlapping Sentinel scopes flag the same thing twice, it collapses to one entry.
 In Battery mode, offline wins over low.
 In Entity mode, a genuinely-gone reason (`unavailable`, `unknown`, `missing`, `never_reported`) wins over `frozen`.
 - **Sends where you want.** Push to any number of mobile devices, and optionally a persistent notification in the Home Assistant UI, replaced in place so it never stacks.
-- **Respects priority.** Normal, high (bypasses Do Not Disturb, alarm sound on Android, time-sensitive on iOS), or low (silent).
+- **Priority is per device**.
+Two lists, high and normal.
+High bypasses Do Not Disturb (alarm sound on Android, time-sensitive on iOS); normal is standard delivery.
+- **Optional quiet hours**.
+Off by default.
+Hold normal-priority pushes during a daily window, for example overnight; high-priority pushes still come through.
+The persistent card keeps updating, and anything still flagged is re-sent when the window ends.
-- **Optional daily reminder.** Off by default.
+- **Optional daily reminder**.
+Off by default.
 If you want a nudge about items you have not dealt with, set a time of day and, once a day at that time, it re-sends the current report if anything is still flagged.
 It reuses the same notification, so it refreshes the existing one rather than stacking.
+- **Optional daily all-clear**.
+Off by default.
+On the daily reminder, when nothing is flagged, post a persistent "all clear" card so a clean fleet shows reassurance.
+Persistent only, it never pushes.
 - **Fails loud if set up wrong.** A wrong-family sensor or a missing memory helper stops with a clear log message rather than failing quietly.

 The full design and worked examples are in the article: <https://xeazy.com/battery-entity-sentinel-blueprints/>